MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-with-microsoft-entra-id.md

 ## Protect a WebSphere Liberty/Open Liberty app by using OpenID Connect

 In this section, you secure a WebSphere Liberty/Open Liberty app that authenticates and authorizes users in your Microsoft Entra tenant by using OIDC.
 You also learn how to give users access to certain parts of the app using role-based access control (RBAC).
+The app uses the Programmatic Security Policy Configuration of the Jakarta Servlet specification.
+See the resources section for a reference to securing an RESTful web services application.

 The sample WebSphere Liberty/Open Liberty app for this quickstart is on GitHub in the [liberty-entra-id](https://github.com/Azure-Samples/liberty-entra-id/tree/2024-09-26) repository.